Energinet-DataHub/green-energy-hub/COMMUNITY.md

 ## *Where to find the latest news*

+The Domain Overview in [README](/README.md) will tell you where to read about the current work being done in each domain.

-In each of the Green Energy Hub domain repos you will find a domain roadmap in the README file.
-This contains a statement on current work being done within the repo.
-This indicates on which activities are currently within scope and maintainers on each repo are responsible to update the community on the roadmap outline.
+A solution Roadmap for each domain indicates which activities are currently within scope, and maintainers on each repo are responsible to update the community on the roadmap outline within a specific domain.
 <br>

 ## *Getting in touch with the Commit Team*